-This form must be included with any motion for order of garnishment of personal earnings of judgment debtor.
-Please check the boxes below indicating your filing includes all required documentation and sign the certification at the bottom.

-A Motion for Order of Garnishment of Personal Earnings of Judgment Debtor; 2.
-Two copies of the affidavit of judgment creditor or judgment creditor's attorney in accordance with Ohio Revised Code § 2716.03, and one copy of proof of service of written demand; 3.
-Four copies of the Court Order and Notice of Garnishment; 4.
-Two copies of Notice to the Judgment Debtor; 5.
-Two copies of the Request for Hearing Form; One copy of the Interim Report and Answer of Garnishee; One copy of the Final Report and Answer of Garnishee; and 8.
-One Praecipe for Garnishment of Personal Earnings.
-9 .
-Affidavit of Current Balance Due on Garnishment and Notice to the Judgment Debtor, in accordance with Ohio Revised Code § 2716.031; .
-Request for Hearing Form in accordance with Ohio Revised Code § 2716.031, accompanied by self-addressed, stamped envelope for the judgment debtor. Ι (print name) hereby certify that the garnishment of personal earnings of judgm nent debtor included with this cover sheet complies with Local Rule 22.
+This form must be included with any motion for order of garnishment of personal earnings of udgment debtor.
+Please check the boxes below indicating your filing includes all required locumentation and sign the certification at the bottom.
+A Motion for Order of Garnishment of Personal Earnings of Judgment Debtor; Two copies of the affidavit of judgment creditor or judgment creditor's attorney in accordance with Ohio Revised Code § 2716.03, and one copy of proof of service of written demand; Four copies of the Court Order and Notice of Garnishment; Two copies of Notice to the Judgment Debtor; Two copies of the Request for Hearing Form; One copy of the Interim Report and Answer of Garnishee; One copy of the Final Report and Answer of Garnishee; and One Praccipe for Garnishment of Personal Earnings.
+Affidavit of Current Balance Due on Garnishment and Notice to the Judgment Debtor, in accordance with Ohio Revised Code § 2716.031; Request for Hearing Form in accordance with Ohio Revised Code § 2716.031, accompanied by self-addressed, stamped envelope for the judgment debtor. (print name) hereby certify that the garnishment of personal earnings of judgment debtor included with this cover sheet complies with Local Rule 22.
 Sign: Date:

-GARNISHMENT OF PROPERTY OTHER THAN PERSONAL EARNINGS OF JUDGMENT DEBTOR: CERTIFICATION OF COMPLIANCE WITH LOCAL RULE 22

-This form must be included with any motion for order of garnishment of property other than personal earnings of judgment debtor.
-Please check the boxes below indicating your filing includes all required documentation and sign the certification at the bottom.

-- 1. Motion for Order of Garnishment of Property other than Personal Earnings of Judgment Debtor; - 2.
-Affidavit of judgment creditor or judgment creditor's attorney in accordance with Ohio Revised Code § 2716.11 and the garnishee's fee (separate from and not included in the deposit for filing) pursuant required by Ohio Revised Code § 2716.12; - 3.
-Four copies of Order of Garnishment of Property and Answer of Garnishee; - 4.
-Two copies of the Notice to the Judgment Debtor; - 5.
-Two copies of the Request for Hearing Form; - 6.
-One Practipe for Garnishment of Property other than Personal Earnings.

-I (print name) hereby certify that the garnishment of property other than personal earnings of judgment debtor included with this cover sheet complies with Local Rule .
+GARNISHMENT OF PROPERTY OTHER THAN PERSONAL EARNINGS OF JUDGMENT DEBTOR: CERTIFICATION OF COMPLIANCE WITH LOCAL RULE 22 personal earnings of includes all required 1.
+M Ju 2.
+At wi no \$ 2 4.
+Tv 5.
+Tv included with any motion for order of garnishment of property other than f judgment debtor.
+Please check the boxes below indicating your filing documentation and sign the certification at the bottom. otion for Order of Garnishment of Property other than Personal Earnings of dgment Debtor; ffidavit of judgment creditor or judgment creditor's attorney in accordance ith Ohio Revised Code § 2716.11 and the garnishee's fee (separate from and ot included in the deposit for filing) pursuant required by Ohio Revised Code 2716.12; our copies of Order of Garnishment of Property and Answer of Garnishee; we copies of the Notice to the Judgment Debtor; we copies of the Request for Hearing Form; ne Praecipe for Garnishment of Property other than Personal Earnings.
+I (print name) hereby certify that the garnishment of property arnings of judgment debtor included with this cover sheet complies with Local Sign: Date:

-Sign: Date:

-COURT TECHNOLOGY PLAN
+TECHNOLOGY PLAN

-In accordance with Superintendence Rule 5 (E), the Court shall adopt and maintain a court technology plan which will include:
+In accordance with Ohio Rule of Superintendence 5(E), the Court shall adopt and maintain a court technology plan which will include:

-1) A comprehensive strategy for implementing and maintaining technology solutions for conducting remote hearings, electronic service, the acceptance of electronic signatures, and any other technology-related solution utilized by the court or division: and

-2) Procedures for notifying and providing instructions to the public on how to use the technology solutions implemented by the court or division and how the solutions will comply with any accessibility accommodation requirements, including any applicable requirements of the "Americans with Disabilities Act."
+- 1. A comprehensive strategy for implementing and maintaining technology solutions for conducting remote hearings, electronic service, the acceptance of electronic signatures, and any other technology-related solution utilized by the court or division: and - 2.
+Procedures for notifying and providing instructions to the public on how to use the technology solutions implemented by the court of division and how the solutions will comply with any accessibility accommodation requirements, including any applicable requirements of the "Americans with Disabilities Act."

-This plan will be available from the office of the Clerk of Court.
+A copy of this plan will be available from the office of the Lorain County Clerk of Courts.